evennia/evennia/docs/sphinx/source/wiki/AddingObjectTypeclassTutorial.rst

            # lock the object down by default
            self.locks.add("get:false()")
            # the default "get" command looks for this Attribute in order
-           # return a customized error message (we just happen to know
+           # to return a customized error message (we just happen to know
            # this, you'd have to look at the code of the 'get' command to
            # find out).
            self.db.get_err_msg = "This is too heavy for you to pick up."